 Leadership Preparation

-The IMPACT Arkansas Fellowship is a non-traditional school leadership preparation program provided by the Department of Curriculum and Instruction of the University of Arkansas College of Education and Health Professions.
-The fellowship’s purpose is to prepare future leaders of low-income schools throughout Arkansas.
+The IMPACT Arkansas Principal Fellows Program is an innovative educational leadership preparation program offered by the University of Arkansas College of Education and Health Professions.
+Designed for educators with the vision and drive to transform schools, the program empowers them to lead change and become impactful leaders in their buildings and districts.
 Each Fellow receives a Master of Education in Educational Leadership upon completion of this 18-month program.
-IMPACT graduates have achieved a 100 percent pass rate on the School Leaders Licensure Assessment.
-Those accepted into the fellowship receive a scholarship which pays for 80 percent of all tuition and fees.
+Those accepted into the fellowship receive a scholarship which pays for 90 percent of all tuition and fees.

 Individualized Online Courses